Cesar E. Chavez Memorial Building – Denver, CO

 On first look, saving 47% of a cooling tower’s total water use is not possible with water treatment alone.
 However, the fact is that this system was scaled up from previous water treatment that was causing the system to use more water.

 The Terlyn Program slowly removes existing scale while online.
 This slowly removed the existing scale deposits from the system in the first year of operation that were causing excess water use.
 This is why the amount of water conserved is so much greater in the second and third year because all the previous scale was removed in the first year of operation.
-Year two and three reflect efficient water use from a scale-free system.
+Year two through six reflect efficient water use from a scale-free system.